hiteshhedwig/Rover/README.md

-# This is Official Repository of Inferno DTU
+# This is an Official Repository of Inferno DTU
 Team built mars protoype rover (2018, August - 2019, January)

 ![img](src/inferno.jpg)